-10 DIM A(20) 20 FOR I = 0 TO 20 30 READ A(I) 40 NEXT I . . .
+10 DIM A(20)

+20 FOR I=0 TO 20

-7.38 DRAW Statement Synta DRA ax W < string expression > re < string expression > is one of the subcommands described be- n "Remarks."
-Purp To dr ose raw an object defined by the subcommands described below. grap Macı desc DRAW statement combines many of the capabilities of the other hics statements into the Graphics Macro Language.
-The Graphics to Language defines a set of characteristics that comprehensively ribe a particular image.
-In this case, the characteristics include moup, down, left, right), color, angle, and scale factor. grap plotte of the following subcommands initiates movement from the current hics position.
-This is usually the coordinate of the last graphics point ed with another GML command.
-The current position defaults to the er of the screen when a program is run. xes following prefix commands may precede any of the movement mands: В Move but don't plot any points.
-N Move but return to original position when done.
-The may or Movement following commands specify movement in units.
-The size of a unit be modified by the S command.
-The default unit size is one point.
-If rgument is supplied, the cursor is moved one unit. - (n >] Move up (scale factor n) points (n >] Move down L[< R[< n >] Move left (n >] Move right (n >] Move diagonally up and right F[< n >] Move diagonally up and left [n >] Move diagonally down and left [n >] Move diagonally down and left [n >] Move diagonally down and right
+30 READ A(I)

+7.38 DRAW Statement

+DRAW <string expression>

+where <string expression> is one of the subcommands described below in "Remarks."

+To draw an object defined by the subcommands described below.

+The DRAW statement combines many the capabilities of the other graphics statements into the Graphics Macro Language.
+The Graphics Macro Language defines a set of characteristics that comprehensively describe a particular this case, the characteristics In include motion (up, down, left, right), color, angle, and scale factor.

+Each of the following subcommands initiates movement from the current graphics position.
+This is usually the coordinate of the last graphics point plotted with another GML command.
+The current position defaults to the center of the screen when a program is run.

+Prefixes

+The following prefix commands may precede any of the movement commands:

+- Move but don't plot any points.
+R - Move but return to original position N when done.

+Cursor Movement

+The following commands specify movement The size of a unit may be modified by the S command.
+The default unit size is one If no argument is supplied, the cursor is moved one unit.

+- Move up (scale factor n) points U [<n>]

+- D [<n>] Move down

+- L [<n>] Move left

+- R [<n>] Move right

+- E [<n>] Move diagonally up and right

+- F [<n>] Move diagonally up and left G [<n>] Move diagonally down and left

+- H [<n>] Move diagonally down and right